ascherry/cherry-portfolio/README.md

 ## What I Hope to Learn

 I'm not a visual artist - I have a hard time sketching, picking appropriate colors, and relaying information in a clear way.
-Through this class, I hope to learn skills to make the data I come across more approachable, whether it's analyzing payroll trend, the frequency of performances, or anything in between.
+Through this class, I hope to learn skills to make the data I come across more approachable, whether it's analyzing payroll trends, the frequency of performances, or anything in between.
 I want to stop shying away from data and start using it to help me achieve more in my professional life.
+I feel like the power of data and visualizations is often overlooked in the performing arts world.
+But if I can learn how to convince board members to fund the next show or justify a production budget, I can help make a case for data in the arts.

 ## Portfolio